georgewatson/georgewatson.me/privacy_policy.md

 [Do Not Track](https://en.wikipedia.org/wiki/Do_Not_Track) (`DNT`) header with your HTTPS request.
 You can probably enable this in your browser's settings.
-This is respected by some partners such as Disqus.

-You can disable embedded widgets such as Disqus comments and Twitter timelines by disabling JavaScript in your browser, or by using one of the many browser extensions that allow you to block specific frames of external content.
+You can disable embedded widgets such as comments and Twitter timelines by disabling JavaScript in your browser, or by using one of the many browser extensions that allow you to block specific frames of external content.